Sri3195/JavaCaseStudy/README.md

 # JavaCaseStudy
-Books System System
+Books Management System
-Done by Srilakshmi Bhukya
+done by Srilakshmi Bhukya
-From Axis School of Fintech -Batch 10
+from Axis School of Fintech -Batch 10